-City of Ryde’s redevelopment plans for a $110 million civic centre will move ahead following the appointment of Taylor Construction Group on the central development in Sydney’s northern suburbs.
+City of Ryde’s redevelopment plans for a $110 million civic centre is advancing following the appointment of Taylor Construction Group on the central development in Sydney’s northern suburbs.

 Dubbed the “New Heart of Ryde”, council’s move to proceed with the project has been described by Ryde mayor as “a major boost to the local economy as it recovers from Covid-19”.